mailgun/mailgun-ruby/docs/Messages.md

                      This is the text body of the message using recipient variables!
-                     If you need to include custom data, you could do it like this: %account-id%.")
+                     If you need to include custom data, you could do it like this: %recipient.account-id%.")

 mb_obj.add_recipient(:to, "john.doe@example.com", {"first"      => "John",
                                                    "last"       => "Doe",